yogdaan/LinuxSpells/README.md

 ## <a id="obliviate"></a>Obliviate

 Originating from "Harry Potter and the Chamber of Secrets", Obliviate is a term meaning 'forget'.
-Obliviate is a memory charm, resulting in the erasure of the recipients memory.
+Obliviate is a memory charm, resulting in the erasure of the recipient's memory.
 One's memory vanishes as soon as this charm is casted.

 It makes one forgetful of things or memories and so does the 'clear' command in linux terminal.
 It clears the output screen or 'obliviates' it :P